-Risk management is overseen by the Commission and the Commission's Leadership Team.
+Risk management is overseen by the Commission, the Chief Executive Officer and the Leadership Team.
 The Risk Management Framework set by the Commission is in accordance with the Risk Management Policy Statement issued by the Premier and Treasurer and the principles established in the Australian Standard Risk Management Principles and Guidelines.